 Finding Your Problems of Practice

-Now that you have reviewed the five pathways to identifying problems of practice, it is your turn to look at your own practice and try to identify a couple of challenges that you can consider as you continue throughout these ELA chapters.
+Now that you have reviewed the five pathways to identifying problems of practice, it is your turn to look at your own practice and try to identify a couple of challenges that you can consider as you continue throughout this book.
 What student outcomes and teaching practices would you like to improve?
 What stands in the way of your teaching having the impact you would like it to have?